 Plumbing in a shed is always convenient but it can be expensive to install.
 Think about how close the shed is to your main water supply and sewage lines.
 If it’s far away, the plumbing installation will become more complex and expensive.

 If your shed will be exposed to cold winter temperatures, make sure to insulate the plumbing as much as you can to prevent freezing water lines.
 Create a blueprint of your ideal layout and have the plumbing installed before starting on any insulation.

 Adding insulation is crucial to making the shed comfortable in different weather conditions.
 If you plan to install an HVAC system, or even just use a portable air conditioner or space heater, insulation goes a long way to keep your space the right temperature, while reducing how much energy you need to get it there.

 For any space to be comfortable, having a window that lets natural light and fresh air into the room is a must.
 A window or two will also allow for a window air conditioning unit for the hotter months.
 The most energy-efficient option for installation is double-paned windows, which will help you save on future electricity bills when you’re heating or cooling your shed.

 The final touches to your space should add functionality, aesthetics and comfort.
 Painting will help protect the walls and add a little personality to your converted shed.
 To brighten up the space, install light fixtures you love.
 Keep your shed organized by incorporating shelves, cabinets or built-in storage solutions.
 Finally, add another personal touch to the shed by customizing it with decor and artwork that reflect your taste.

 Whichever route you choose for your shed conversion project, the space should ultimately be functional, organized and a reflection of your personality.

-Looking for more ways to maximize useable space in your house?
+Looking for more ways to spruce up your backyard?
 These posts will help you out: